DanielAJL/Codewars/README.md

 </ul>

 <br>
-More kyu difficulty folders will be added as I progress through Codewars.
+More kata solutions and kyu difficulty folders will be added as I progress through Codewars.